Customer support on social media: 7 easy tips

 Here's one super important moment.
 Thanks to social media it's not about just providing some help to your customers.
 It's not about mechanical replies and fake politeness anymore.
 Now you are expected to sincerely care about the fans of your brand.

-Thanks to Instagram, you can be aware of their problems.
 You can come and offer help.
 Instead of passively waiting for them to knock on your doors, asking for aid.

 For instance, BestBuy has an iconic example of customer care.
 One of their buyers complained online that 3 of her hard-drives died during a week.
 BestBuy responded with an empathic message, in which: